 Location: Penang, Malaysia

-Today we awoke anchored outside of Penang, Malaysia in a small city called Georgetown.
-The Argo crew was looking forward to getting on shore, but first had a morning class to focus through.
-Once ashore it was easy to tell that people had a wide range of possibilities but a wider range of priorities.
+Today we awoke anchored outside of Penang, Malaysia, in a small city called Georgetown.
+The Argo crew was looking forward to getting onshore but first had a morning class to focus through.
+Once ashore, it was easy to tell that people had a wide range of possibilities but a wider range of priorities.
 Penang has great temples, wonderful food markets, and great hiking in droves.
 The typical Argo crew member, however, started out with a cup of coffee (not me I had some cake instead), and a sprint to the nearest internet cafe.
 Then the cultured and diverse crew proceeded to drink coffee, check Facebook and ESPN, and email home.
-From there, once well caffeinated and full of cake, the crew went their separate ways.
+From there, once well-caffeinated and full of cake, the crew went their separate ways.
 Some took a tram to the top Penang hill.
 One group visited a mansion and Fort Cornwallis.
 Others went to the reclining Buddha temple, displaying a 90 ft Buddha just lying on his side.
-A few braved the Malaysian bus system and went a couple hours outside the city to a WWII prisoner of war camp boasting 70-year-old turrets and air raid shelters.
+A few braved the Malaysian bus system and went a couple of hours outside the city to a WWII prisoner of war camp boasting 70-year-old turrets and air-raid shelters.
 And lastly, some decided to hit the mall and go see a movie.
-All in all the crew were happy to get on land for a few hours and explore at their own pace and personal preference.
+All in all, the crew were happy to get on land for a few hours and explore at their own pace and personal preference.